rlnorthcutt/repose/example/content/post/tutorial-1.md

 # Go Tutorial - Building a Static Site Generator - Part  1
 ## Planning
-Zenforge is focused on elegant simplicity.
+SiteStat is focused on elegant simplicity.
 Day to day usage is easy - just add MD files in the directory structure for the site.
 When you add `content/post/amazing-tool.md` you will generate
 `mysite.com/post/amazing-tool.html`

 Templates are managed by Go templates one a component and layout based structure.